High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

 A particularly interesting material system in that respect are the quasi-two-dimensional \kagome compounds \AVS (A=K, Rb and Cs) \cite{Ortiz2019}.
 These are layered materials with ideal \kagome lattice of V ions coordinated by Sb crystallizing in the P6/mmm space group.
 Cooling these materials below a temperature $T^*$, the \kagome lattice distorts, undergoing a charge-order transition ($T^*\approx$ 80 K, 110 K and 94 K for K, Rb and Cs respectively) \cite{Ortiz2020,Ortiz2021,Yin2021}, which was shown to be associated with a CDW superstructure modulation displaying chiral anisotropy \cite{Jiang2021,Shumiya2021,Wang2021}.
 Further investigation of the CDW transitions using hard-X-ray scattering revealed that the observed superstructure has in fact a three-dimensional (3D) nature with either $2\times2\times4$ or $2\times2\times2$ superstructure depending on conditions of crystal growth, imposed strain and sample's thermal history \cite{Stahl2022,Ortiz2021Fermi,Liang2021,Li2021,Stahl2022,Xiao2022}.
 Intertwined order was initially identified with the discovery of superconductivity in this material system with $T_c\approx2.8$ K for \CVS \cite{Ortiz2020}, where the charge-order transition was first suspected to be wholly electronic in origin.
 However, detailed nuclear magnetic resonance (NMR) and nuclear quadrupole resonance (NQR) measurements on CsV$_3$Sb$_5$ single crystals revealed an orbital ordering at $T^*\approx 94$ K clearly induced by a first order structural transition.
 This is accompanied by electronic charge order that appears to grow gradually below $T^*$ as a secondary (intertwined) order \cite{Song2022}.
 In fact, a first order characteristic of the transition can be further deduced from the anomalous peak of the specific heat \cite{Ortiz2020,Yu2021,Li2021} and the abrupt large diamagnetic shift of the magnetic susceptibility for magnetic field aligned with the $c$-axis \cite{Ortiz2020,Yu2021}.
 The absence of such diamagnetic shift at $T^*$ for magnetic field in the $ab$ plane for \KVS (see ``Extended Data,'' Fig. 3 in \cite{Mielke2022}) and the much reduced effect for \CVS \cite{Chen2022} further support the NMR/NQR findings.

-Focusing on the transitions at $T^*$, a key issue of a possible co-occurrence of time-reversal symmetry breaking (TRSB) has emerged through claims of observation of anomalous Hall effect (AHE)\cite{Yang2020,Yu2021,Zhou2022}, increases in muon spin relaxation below $T^*$ \cite{YuLi2021,Mielke2022,Khasanov2022}, and magneto-optic Kerr effects \cite{Wu2021,Xu2022,Hu2022}.
-From a theoretical standpoint, a CDW formation in kagome metals can appear both through electronically and phonon-mediated mechanisms, or a cooperative version thereof.
+Focusing on the transitions at $T^*$, a key issue of a possible co-occurrence of time-reversal symmetry breaking (TRSB) has emerged through claims of observation of anomalous Hall effect (AHE)\cite{Yang2020,Yu2021,Zhou2022}, changes in muon spin relaxation rate below $T^*$ \cite{YuLi2021,Mielke2022,Khasanov2022}, and magneto-optic Kerr effects \cite{Wu2021,Xu2022,Hu2022}.
+From a theoretical standpoint, a CDW formation in kagome metals can appear through both electronically and phonon-mediated mechanisms, or a cooperative version thereof.
 For \CVS, both electronic and phonon fluctuations seems to be relevant due to the joint presence of van Hove singularities nearby the Fermi level and prominent breathing-phonon modes \cite{Feng2021,Denner2021,Tan2021,Park2021}.
 The possible appearance of orbital currents has suggested the possibility of a TRSB state below $T^*$, along with an enhanced propensity to nematicity due to multiple CDW nesting vectors \cite{Denner2021,Wulferding2022}.
-Both TRSB and point group symmetry breaking via nematicity are secondary to the translation symmetry breaking which defines the CDW, and in terms of amplitude within the CDW phase can be highly variable depending on theprecise microscopic setting involving temperature, disorder, and interaction profile.
+Both TRSB and point group symmetry breaking via nematicity are secondary to the translation symmetry breaking and dependent on the precise microscopic setting involving temperature, disorder, and interaction profile.